 The 2015 Salt Lake County Integrated Watershed Plan (Salt Lake County and HDR 2017) is the update to the 2009 Salt Lake County Water Quality Stewardship Plan.
 This plan updates data and information to better address ongoing area-wide water quality planning and watershed planning.
 It analyzes current land use projections, population projections, and monitoring data that have been gathered since the 2009 plan was published to provide an updated picture of current watershed conditions in Salt Lake County.
-See Chapter 12, Water Resources, for the expected water quality impacts from the project alternatives.
+See Chapter 12, Water Resources, for the expected water quality impacts from the project alternatives and the alternatives' consistency with the plan goals.